S2 History

 As a part of this study unit, students will investigate the following issues:

-S2 pupils will end the year by completing an Interdisciplinary study of China.
-In History, they will learn about the life, achievements and legacy of the First Emperor of China, Shi Huang Di, including the creation of the Terra Cotta Army.
+Interdisciplinary China Unit (April-May) S2 pupils will end the year by completing an interdisciplinary study of China.
+In History, they will explore the controversial legacy of the First Emperor of China.

 Methodology